anterostecnologia/anterosdbcp/README.md

 *- or -*

 &#128288;``jdbcUrl``<br/>
-This property directs HikariCP to use "DriverManager-based" configuration.
+This property directs AnterosDBCP to use "DriverManager-based" configuration.
 We feel that DataSource-based configuration (above) is superior for a variety of reasons (see below), but for many deployments there is little significant difference.  **When using this property with "old" drivers, you may also need to set the  ``driverClassName`` property, but try it first without.**  Note that if this property is used, you may